 This play is suitable for mature audiences.

-The theater has a seating capacity of 108 in total.
+The Tony Kiser Theater has a seating capacity of 108 in total.

 Strictly prohibited.
 If you'd like to grab a meal before or after the show, check out our guide to the 30 Best Restaurants in the Theater District.

 Smart and casual wear is recommended.
 Keep in mind, the theater is air conditioned throughout the year and can get a bit chilly.

 All Broadway and Off-Broadway show tickets are non-refundable.